 Resolves routine questions and problems.
 Issues outside of normal daily duties and functions are referred to the Maintenance Supervisor for review and resolution.

-Assesses and trouble shoots maintenance and repair situations that may occur outside of the written work order; resolve as appropriate.
+Assesses and trouble shoots maintenance and repair situations that may occur outside of the written work order; resolves as appropriate.

 Education demonstrating knowledge of one or more areas of maintenance service or repair, including plumbing, carpentry, machine servicing and electrical.

-Three to five years of experience providing maintenance and repairs to rehab quality properties.
+Three to five years of experience providing maintenance and repairs to rehab quality properties desired.

 The hiring range for this position is $19.18 - $24.47 per hour.